 Passivhaus and CHP

 CHP chose the Passivhaus approach for its sustainability, low running costs and health benefits.
-This will help meet targets set by Government for zero carbon emissions by 2050.
+This will help meet targets set by the Government for zero carbon emissions by 2050.
 This is a challenge given that the health estate makes up 4-5% of England’s carbon footprint, and 18% of provider estate predates the founding of the NHS.

 In addition, Passivhaus features mean the total costs of operation and construction are lower than conventional buildings over the life of the building, so there will be more resources available for healthcare delivery.